-Figure 8: I have punished myself when I view pornography.
-If yes, please explain how.
-If not, please explain why
+Figure 8: I have punished myself when I view pornography

 Aside from experiencing fear, the participants responded to feeling shame (83%), depressed (69%), and sick (52%) after viewing pornography.
-The major 26% of participants who responded as feeling ashamed in the aftermath (Figure 9) explained it on not being able to curb their desires, or restrain their habits, while 18% said that their shame resulted from feeling emotionally disgusted and guilty in indulging in something they know to be wrong/haraam (prohibited in Islam).
+26% of participants who responded as feeling ashamed in the aftermath (Figure 9) explained it on not being able to curb their desires, or restrain their habits, while 18% stated that their shame resulted from feeling emotionally disgusted and guilty in indulging in something they know to be Haraam (prohibited in Islam).
 On the other hand, 17% said that their God-consciousness fueled their shame as they felt spiritually weak and hated by God.

 "I feel spiritually weak and realise Allah was watching me while I was in a state of sin which brings about guilt and shame."

 When asked whether they feel depressed after viewing pornography (Figure 10), 22% said it was due to feeling compelled to act in this way despite understanding that it is a sin, and 17% said it was due to feeling internally flawed, guilty and hypocritical.
 For one participant, committing this act fueled their self-loathing and feelings of negativity.